ytang19-glitch/Learn_Docker/README.md

 nano __init__/py
 ```

-ssl_context like a security rule card we give to the websocket connection.
+"ssl_context" like a security rule card we give to the websocket connection.

 ```bash
 import ssl